Final Project - Lithography Exposure Tool

 Even with this final assembly however, there are a few additional details worth pointing out that will be addressed after I have a consultation with my TA to make sure things are on the right track.
 The first of which is that there is no handle to turn the gear system at the moment.
 I do plan on putting in a knob that the user can turn, but I am not sure if the best way to do this is with a keyed rod that would insert into the gear or to just glue it.
 The second issue is that there is no counterbalance on the sliding rail to prevent the light box from disconnecting from the ball bearings.
 I could add a bottom protrusion on the rail to make sure it can't come off, but then getting the rail on the bearing in the first place will be a challenge.
 There are methods I know I could implement that I know would work, but I would rather get some input from the TA first to make sure I do it in a good way.
 And lastly, I have not yet included any plans for the electronics.
 I will be using a microcontroller and screen to set up a "job" that would run an exposure at a power setting for a set period of time.
 This will be done through a visual interface that I will likely attach at the front left of the tool, meaning wires will have to connect the interface, the microcontroller, and the LED board.
 I am confident that I can design and 3D print a screen housing to fit in the free space left over, and the light box should have more than enough real estate to fit the microcontroller and LED array on a custom PCB.
 Depending on the performance and limitations of the UV LEDs that I find, I may also need some form of power converter but I will figure that out in the electronics design portion of class!

 After talking with Dan about the design, we came up with a plan to handle the areas of concern I highlighted above.
 To handle turning the gears, he thought from the drawing the user would basically use their thumb to turn the gears from the back one.
 I hadn't thought about this, and at least tentatively will try that method since I can always design and print a knob if it doesn't work well.
-For the rail, the method I was thinking of turned out to be the simplest and that would consit of adding a protrusion on the lower part of the rail to prevent it from lifting off the ball bearing.
+For the rail, the method I was thinking of turned out to be the simplest and that would consist of adding a protrusion on the lower part of the rail to prevent it from lifting off the ball bearing.
 I would then need to screw or glue on an endcap to then prevent the rail from sliding off the bearings entirely.
+During the consultation, I also realized that I needed to design an additional part to make sure that the wafer alignments pads did not come off of the wafer holder as at the moment there is nothing from preventing upward motion.
+Both the updated rail as well as the new pad holders are below.
 We didn't discuss anything about the electronics, which is fine because I have a lot of space to fit them into later.
-Dan however did show me a scrap device that was set to be disposed of with a very nice aluminum bottom plate.
+Dan however, did show me a scrap device that was set to be disposed of with a very nice aluminum bottom plate.
 It fit the dimensions I was planning for my base, so I grabbed it and will start machining it soon!

 Printing Parts (Additive Manufacturing Technique)

 There are a number of parts in my design that are great candidates for 3D printing, largely because the print time will be much faster than machining them and they do not require a high amount of strength.
-So far I have created two batches of parts through printing.
-The first set are the parts that will go on the inside and outside of the bearings which I did on the Prusa out of PETG.
-I mostly just wanted to make some progress and check the fits of the parts on the bearings so I may remake these parts later.
-I also don't have pictures of them but that is on the way.
-The second batch of parts I printed on the Fuse 1+ SLS printer and consistes of a wide variety of parts.
+The first batch of parts I printed were on the Fuse 1+ SLS printer, and consisted of a wide variety of parts.
 I included all of the brackets, the gears, the gear mounts, plate standoffs, the linear slides, and the alignment contact pads for the 6in wafer plate.
 The build area was pretty packed, but the Formlabs software did a great job optimizing the layout of the parts and was super easy to use.
-The print would take about 3 hours plus cooling time, so I started it on a Tue evening and came in before class on Wed to unload and finish my parts.
-I cleaned them up pretty well in the hood next to the fuse to recover as much poweder as possible, but then bead blasted them with fine glass pellets to get rid of any remaining nylon.
+The print would take about 3 hours plus cooling time, so I started it on a Tuesday evening and came in before class on Wednesday to unload and finish my parts.
+I cleaned them up pretty well in the hood next to the fuse to recover as much powder as possible, but then bead blasted them with fine glass pellets to get rid of any remaining nylon.
 The process did take a bit of time, but it was very simple and the parts came out great.
-I had done a bunch of traditional 3D printing before, but I am a huge fan of the SLS process, so I may be printing a few more parts on the Fuse down the line.
+I had done a bunch of traditional 3D printing before with PLA, but I am a huge fan of the SLS process so I may be printing a few more parts on the Fuse down the line if I need them.

 Aside from the Fuse, I did also make use of the Prusa printers in the CBA shop.
 I ran a very quick job on an MK4S to print the parts that would go on the inside and outside of the ball bearings.
 This was intended to primarily check the fit and the dimensions, but they turned out pretty well so unless I have to I am not going to re-print them.
-The main job I ran on the Prusas however, was the ball bearing rail because of the footprint needed.
-This could not be made in the Fuse since the print volume was not big enough, and it just fit into the Prusa XL print bed.
+The second job I ran on the Prusas was the ball bearing rail which initially gave me a bit of a challenge because of the footprint needed.
+This could not be made in the Fuse since the print volume was not big enough, nor could it be made on an MK4S.
+Luckily, it just fit into the Prusa XL print bed so I had to modify my Prusa Slicer software to make sure I was using the correct printer.
 I set up a job to run one evening and came in the next day to remove and clean my parts.
-Both jobs were at 15% infill and out of PETG, with supports enabled because I did have some recessed features.
+The last 3D printing job I did was the wafer alignment pad holder that I realized I needed during my consultation.
+This was a very simple piece that will seat into the 6in wafer frame, and will be screwed into the side of the frame once it is place over the pads.
+I needed 4 of them for each cardinal direction on my wafer frame, but they were pretty small so the job was easy to run.
+All of the Prusa prints were at 15% infill and are made out of PETG (bearing parts and the rail) or PLA (alignment pad holder).
+I enabled supports because I did have some recessed features on each of the prints.

 Laser Cutting Acrylic Parts (Subtractive Manufacturing Technique)